 If payment is not received by the invoice due date, a $25.00 administrative fee is added to the account balance and a second invoice is mailed.
 After 60 days, an additional statement is sent for all outstanding charges.
 If 90 days should elapse without payment, the account is assessed a $25.00 administrative fee plus a $50.00 penalty and transferred to our Collections team.
 Additionally, a DMV registration hold and related penalty fee is applied to eligible accounts at that time.

-You will be redirected to our secure payment processing site.
+Online: Click here, and you will be redirected to our secure payment processing site.
 Please log-in with your account and invoice numbers that appear on your bill, and submit your payment using a credit card or bank account information.

 Phone: Call our Customer Care Team toll-free at #855-690-SNJB (7652) on weekdays from 8 am to 6 pm with your credit card or bank account information, and select option 1 to speak to a representative.
 Our Customer Service Center is closed on federal holidays.